gritzko/ron/README.md

 Namely, UUIDs 1..8 bytes long have the *origin* part set to zeros (all 8 bytes) and the least significant bytes of the value also set to zeroes.
 These are often-used "transcendent" name UUIDs (`lww`, `rga`, `db`, `now`, etc).
+For example, `lww` is the data type UUID for last-write-wins objects.
+In the unabbreviated RON Base64 form, `lww` is `0lww0000000 00000000000` (see the [UUID spec](uuid.md) for the details).

 UUIDs 9 to 15 bytes long have their l.s. value bytes set to zero.
+This case is optimized for arbitrary-precision timestamps.

 UUIDs 16 bytes long are full 128-bit RON UUIDs.